Willy Adames Preview, Player Props: Brewers vs. Cubs

 Cubs Pitching Rankings

-- The 8.5 strikeouts per nine innings compiled by the Cubs pitching staff ranks 21st in MLB.
+- The Cubs pitching staff is 21st in the league with a collective 8.5 strikeouts per nine innings.

-- The Cubs have the 16th-ranked team ERA among all league pitching staffs (4.23).
+- The Cubs have a 4.19 team ERA that ranks 15th among all MLB pitching staffs.

+- The Cubs surrender the eighth-fewest home runs in baseball (145 total, 1.1 per game).

-- His most recent appearance was on Thursday against the Pittsburgh Pirates, when the lefty went six innings, surrendering two earned runs while giving up six hits.
+- In his last time out on Friday, the right-hander went 5 2/3 innings against the Pittsburgh Pirates, giving up two earned runs while surrendering six hits.

+- The 33-year-old has amassed an ERA of 3.97, with 5.9 strikeouts per nine innings, in 18 games this season.
+Opponents are batting .251 against him.

 © 2023 Data Skrive.
 All rights reserved.